 Since 2013, 112 plant species have been identified within the project area (Appendix C).
-In 2023, two species were observed at the mitigation site for the first time, including the native species, dock-leaf smartweed (Persicaria lapathifolia) and an unknown species of violet (Viola sp.).
-Forty-eight plant species were identified during the stream bank vegetation inventory along Bowser Creek (Appendix D).
-Reed canarygrass (Phalaris arundinacea) dominated the stream bank community and comprised 21-50% of the total cover in 2023.
+Additionally, 49 plant species were identified during the stream bank vegetation inventory along Bowser Creek (Appendix D).
+Reed canarygrass (Phalaris arundinacea) dominated the stream bank community and comprised 21-50% of the total cover in 2024.
 Winward stability ratings are typically assigned based on the stability ratings of multiple dominant species within a vegetation community rather than individual species.
 Reed canarygrass, which has a stability rating of 9 (Winward 2000), was the only dominant species within the streambank transects.
 Therefore, the Winward stability rating was based solely on this species.

 Dominant species recorded along the riparian and stream bank transects were combined with visual observations throughout the site to develop a vegetation community map (Figure 3, Appendix A).
-The four vegetation community types observed in 2023 are described below (Table 3).
+The four vegetation community types observed in 2024 are described below (Table 3).

 Table 3.
-Vegetation community types observed at Bowser Creek in 2023.
+Vegetation community types observed at Bowser Creek in 2024.